kilrainebc/jekyll-now/about.md

 ### What is this?

 This is the personal Jekyl page of Blake Kilraine.
-I am a young technical professional interested in all things operations - with a focus on virtualization, *nix administration, and infrastructure.
+I am a technical professional interested in all things operations - with a focus on virtualization, *nix administration, and infrastructure.

 ### What will be posted here

 I will post things here that relate to professional development.
+Think of it as the soft-sides compliment to my [wiki](https://wiki.kilraine.com).

-These posts will be shorter and less in-depth than posts on my [wiki](https://wiki.kilraine.com) page.
-The purpose of this page is two-fold:  A) To further develop my professional portfolio and B) to gain more use with Git as well as expose myself to the basic fundamentals of web development and hosting.
+The purpose of this page is two-fold:  A) To further develop my professional portfolio and B) to gain more use with Git as well as expose myself further to the basic fundamentals of web development and hosting.

 ### Contact me